Southern Sand Flathead

 A flathead showing signs of black spots in the flesh

 Have you noticed black flesh or spots in your sand flathead fillets?
-This is a phenomonen known as melanisation which is the subject of research at the Institute for Marine and Antarctic Studies.
+This is a phenomenon known as melanisation which is the subject of research at the Institute for Marine and Antarctic Studies.
 Read about their Black Fillets Project research and report your catch using the online form.

 Flathead Fact Sheets